druglogics/pydruglogics/paper/paper.md

 # Statement of Need

 Logical modeling is a powerful tool that can be used to reduce the costs of identifying synergistic drug combinations.
-By formalizing biological networks into logical models, these constructed models enable us to simulate the behaviour of large-scale signaling networks and predict responses to perturbations (@eduatiPatientspecificLogicModels2020,
+By formalizing biological networks into logical models, we are able to simulate the behaviour of large-scale signaling networks and predict responses to perturbations (@eduatiPatientspecificLogicModels2020,
 @niederdorferStrategiesEnhanceLogic2020, @bealPersonalizedLogicalModels2021).

 Within this approach, the modeling process constructs a Boolean network to simulate the biological system, such as a cancer cell, and identify stable states that reflect the system’s long-term behaviour.
-During the optimization process, the network’s rules and topology are systematically adjusted to match the experimental steady states (i.e., protein activities).
+During the optimization process, the network’s rules and topology are systematically adjusted to match the experimental steady states (e.g., protein activities).
 Multiple Boolean models are generated from this calibration process.
 This model ensemble is used to simulate the in-silico effects of drug perturbations and predict synergy scores for each combination.
 These predicted synergy scores are validated using experimentally measured outcomes, ensuring their predictive accuracy.